Our office will be closed for the Christmas break from 5pm Tuesday 23 December and will reopen on Monday 5 January 2026.

 Marriage validity

 Most marriages legally recognised by an official foreign authority will be valid in Australia.
-But it’s worth looking at what makes a valid marriage.
-A marriage must meet all of the following criteria:
+Valid marriages include factors such as:

 Separation period

 Before getting a divorce, couples must demonstrate that they have been separated for at least 12 months before their application.
 This requirement reflects Australia’s no-fault divorce policy.
-The only reason needed for a divorce is the understanding of at least one party that the marriage has irretrievably broken down.
+The only reason needed for a divorce is the understanding of at least one party that the marriage broke down irretrievably.

 Residency requirements